-I guess it's just in my nature to mess things up - soon after buying it from him a few months ago (wait, I forgot to mention that part; well, I did), I took it apart again and started changing things.
+I guess it's just in my nature to mess things up.
+Soon after buying it a few months ago (wait, I forgot to mention that part; well, I did), I took it apart again and started changing things, such as installing a gold anodized pickguard with a couple Duo Sonic pickups, and nickle neck plate and jack cup.
 That's one of the cool things about Fenders and Fender clones - there's literally thousands of different parts and ways you can mod them to suit your own taste.
-The first thing I did was to remove the original cast tuning machines (most likely made by Ping and actually quite good quality), and replace them with a set of vintage type gears.
-Gotoh in Japan makes some Kluson style tuners that are probably hands down the finest ever made - smooth, stable, and with immaculate fit and finish.
+The first thing I did was to remove the original cast zinc tuning machines (most likely made by Ping and actually quite good quality), and replace them with a set of vintage type gears.
+Gotoh in Japan makes some nickle plated Kluson style tuners that are probably hands down the finest ever made - smooth, stable, and with immaculate fit and finish.

-Next step is installing the replacement bushings.
-Also known as oversize, or conversion, bushings, they're made to retrofit vintage type tuners with 1/4" shafts into headstocks that have been drilled to the larger size that newer style tuners require.
-They're the press-fit type, and a piece of 1" pine lath on either side of the headstock (to protect the finish on both the tuners and the headstock) and a C-clamp did the trick to press each bushing in individually, slowly and carefully.
+First step is installing the replacement bushings.
+The factory drilled holes in this headstock are 10.5mm in diameter, and need adapter / conversion bushings, made to retrofit vintage type tuners with 1/4" shafts into headstocks that have been drilled to the larger size that newer style tuners require.
+They're the press-fit type, and pieces of 1" width, thin pine lath stock on each side of the headstock (to protect the finish on both the tuners and the headstock) and a C-clamp did the trick to press each bushing in individually, slowly and carefully.

 What's not shown here is the next step, which was to drop the new tuners down each hole, and with their posts snuggled into the new bushings, the machines were positioned in a straight line - see the photo below to see what that looks like.
 While making sure all of the tuners' posts were perpendicular to the back of the headstock and free to turn smoothly without binding in the bushings, I used a small sharp scribing tool as a punch to mark the position of each of the seven mounting screws.